moosemoose22/Timeline/regions.md

 ##### Copying files to live working website
 Then upload each country's individual topojson files to maps/\*country\*/regions.

-For example: for France, I copied the directory [individuals/france/regionsTopoNewName](individuals/france/regionsTopoNewName) to [maps/france](maps/france) and renamed it [regions](maps/france/regions).
+For France, we copied the directory [individuals/france/regionsTopoNewName](individuals/france/regionsTopoNewName) to [maps/france](maps/france) and renamed it [regions](maps/france/regions).
 If you wanted to look at the topojson file for [Alsace Bas-Rhin](maps/france/regions/france.alsace_bas-rhin.topo.json), for example, you could find it at maps/france/regions/france.alsace_bas-rhin.topo.json.

+For Spain, we followed the exact same instructions as for France... but using the files for Spain.

+For Andorra, we created a directory called [andorra](maps/andorra) and then [andorra/regions](maps/andorra/regions) in the [maps](maps) directory and copied [individuals/andorra/andorra.andorra_andorra.topo.json](individuals/andorra/andorra.andorra_andorra.topo.json) there.

+We're ignoring Monaco for now because nobody can click on it on the current map.

 ##### Now you have the data for each region on your live site!!